wiseman-timelord/Auto-CPP-Local/README.md

 - use of Yaml instead of Json, this was a later advancement in Auto-GPT, as I remember, yet I see mentions of Yaml, so I guess it uses yaml, maybe the json references are for OpenAI, in which case, will requre converting to llama.cpp binaries.
 - Installer works, and sets up folders correctly, however, Launcher requires, run and thorough debug.
 - Pre-Launch Gradio-Interface run with "Configure.Bat" for Configuring ENV, that will now be kept in the Yaml, env will be deleted.
-- Solutions need to be found to HuggingFace, local stable diffusion GGUF files are a thing, but will they do the job, albeit more simple version.
+- Solutions have been found to HuggingFace and google, see "NOTATION" section.
 - Depending upon how many scripts were the result, there is the possibility of a gradio interface for `Launcher.Bat`, for the display of engine, output and printed lines, in a box on the right, and a chat interface on the left, similar to the interface of claude.

 ## DESCRIPTION: